 - 7 Drops of Frankincense Essential Oil

-In any container of your choice, blend the ingredients and store out of direct sunlight.
+In any container of your choice, blend the ingredients and store them out of direct sunlight.

 Use once to twice a day and enjoy the wonderful benefits of this recipe.
 If you’re allergic to almond oil, you can use any other carrier oil that you’re comfortable with.

-Give your skin the look you want by going natural with these 3 amazing essential oils.
-Isn’t it a great relief to know that there’s there is alway a healthy alternative?
-Remember, you will never regret going natural!
+Give your skin the look you want by going natural with the above three amazing essential oils.
+Isn’t it a great relief to know that there’s always a healthy alternative?
+Remember, you will never regret going natural.

-So, explore your options with essential oils and figure out which ones work the best for you.
-Everyone’s skin is different and you may prefer one oil over the other.
-Either way, by using these simple essential oil recipes you will feel more confident, beautiful, and healthy!
+Explore your essential oils options and determine which ones work best for you.
+Also, be sure to use best practices when applying any new solutions to your skin, like patch testing, mixing EOs with carrier oils, etc. Everyone’s skin is different, and you may prefer one oil over the other.
+Either way, using these simple essential oil recipes will make you feel more confident, beautiful, and healthy.